Italy Heaven: Plan your dream holiday in Italy

-Santa Margherita Ligure hotels, travel and tourist guide
+Santa Margherita Ligure tourist and travel guide

 Santa Margherita Ligure is that wonderfully old-fashioned kind of Riviera resort where palm fronds wave along the esplanade and foreign visitors spend a week or two out of season, enjoying the balmy climate, attractive views and comfortable long-established hotels.